-If you can’t connect to certain web sites using your favorite web browser, there could be several reasons why.
+If you can’t connect to certain web sites using your favorite web browser even though you have an Internet connection, there could be several reasons why.
 Here are a few things you can try to clear up the problem.

 - In Google Chrome you may get an “Unable to connect to the Internet” message.

 - In Firefox you get “Firefox can’t establish a connection to the server at website“

 - In Internet Explorer you get “Page cannot be displayed” error.